cabird/AI_where_it_matters/manually_coded_reports/report-data_infrastructure_operations_infrastructure_monitoring_alerts.md

 ### B. Where AI is Not Wanted

 #### Theme: No unsupervised control of production or critical actions
 This theme sets a clear red line: AI should not be allowed to take autonomous actions in production or make critical infra changes without human approval.
 The coded description states: “Final authority stays with humans for prod touches, emergency overrides, and critical infra changes; no autonomous actions.”
 Participants expressed concern about the cascading effects of mistakes: “For critical actions, I would not like AI to take actions on it's own… a mistake or a series of mistakes can cause heavy downtime” (Participant 271).
-Other responses echoed that emergency response and critical overrides demand human judgment and accountability (Participant 331, Participant 123).
+Other responses echoed that emergency response and critical overrides demand human judgment and accountability (Participants 331, 123).

 The boundary is specific: AI-assisted suggestions and preparatory automation are acceptable, but autonomous production control and emergency decision-making should require explicit human oversight.